Jack Kerouac… “He was the first one I heard chanting the ‘Three Refuges’ in Sanskrit, with a voice like Frank Sinatra.”

 The biographical studies of Kerouac: His Life and Work draw on Kerouac’s journal entries that ponder Buddhist concepts, written well before his first encounters with the religion.
 Kerouac’s infamous womanising and intoxicant consumption, far from the glamorous portrayals in his novels, are a source of shame and sent Kerouac into deep musings about the nature of life and self and suffering, and he become obsessed with the idea of removing craving and lust to free his mind into a state of creativity.

-In December 1953, Kerouac fell out with the Cassidy’s over his greed and selfishness, as well as through their diverging spiritual notions.
+In December 1953, Kerouac fell out with the Cassady’s over his greed and selfishness, as well as through their diverging spiritual notions.
 Yet it was during this time that Neal Cassady encouraged Kerouac to read Hindu and Buddhist texts, and although their interpretations differed greatly, both men were highly influenced by their reading sessions in the San Jose Library.

-Unwelcome in the Cassidy household, Kerouac stole a copy of Dwight Goddard’s The Buddhist Bible from the library and got a bus home.
+Unwelcome in the Cassady household, Kerouac stole a copy of Dwight Goddard’s The Buddhist Bible from the library and got a bus home.
 He read fervently and added his own Catholic ideas, developing many new thoughts, which he wrote down and sent to Ginsberg.
-Ginsberg dismissed both Cassidy and Kerouac’s beliefs as a waste of time, but felt that any knew ideas were worth reading, and read Kerouac’s suggested texts.
+Ginsberg dismissed both Cassady and Kerouac’s beliefs as a waste of time, but felt that any knew ideas were worth reading, and read Kerouac’s suggested texts.

 Basically, Mayer presents the story of a young man who thinks so much that it troubles him; a man divided in his own mind and caught in a cycle of vices, from which he constantly sought some form of escape.